pokt-network/pocket-ios-eth/README.md

 `public static func importWallet(privateKey: String, address: String?, data: [AnyHashable : Any]?) throws -> Wallet`

-To import a wallet, the user must pass in their plaintext private key, and turn it into a hex of data using `Data(hex: privateKey)`.
+To import a wallet, the user must pass in their plaintext private key.

 ## Creating a Transaction